sboomi/exploradome_tangram/README.md

 # Getting Started

-## In Details
+## Folders

-* The Notebook section: a detailled explanation on how models are created
+* notebook folder: includes Jupyter notebooks with a detailed explanation on how models are trained
-* `model` folder: where models can be stocked
+* model folder: includes trained models
-* `modules` folder: where several python scripts can be stocked for experimental purposes
+* modules folder: includes python scripts can be stocked for experimental purposes
-* `test_tangram.py` the main file used to launch the identification
+* test_tangram.py the main file used for inference

 ## Installation and Usage